The answer, not surprisingly, is: It’s complicated.

-One way to rule out thirst, is to make sure you are getting enough fluid during the day, McCurdy-McKinnon says.
-“If it’s only been a couple of hours since you’ve eaten and you feel hungry, try drinking some water first,” she adds.
-“And if you still feel hungry then have a snack.”
+One way to rule out thirst, is to make sure you are getting enough fluid during the day, McCurdy-McKinnon said.
+“If it’s only been a couple of hours since you’ve eaten and you feel hungry, try drinking some water first.
+And if you still feel hungry then have a snack.”

 So how do you determine whether your urge to eat is driven by real hunger or something else?

-Rate your hunger on a scale of one to 10 to determine how hungry you really are.
+- Rate your hunger on a scale of one to 10 to determine how hungry you really are.

-Try eating something healthy that will give you some sense of fullness.
+- Try eating something healthy that will give you some sense of fullness.

-If you decide you’re not really hungry, try to distract yourself by going out for a walk, calling a friend or finding something else to do while you wait for the emotional trigger or craving to pass.
+- If you decide you’re not really hungry, try to distract yourself by going out for a walk, calling a friend or finding something else to do while you wait for the emotional trigger or craving to pass.

-If it’s a craving you want to satisfy, find something that tastes like what you desire, but is lower in calories.
+- If it’s a craving you want to satisfy, find something that tastes like what you desire, but is lower in calories.

 - If you’re hungry and tired, said Neff, “the best thing is to go get some sleep.
 And if you can’t go to sleep the best thing is to be mindful when you’re eating and try to choose low calorie foods.”